Below are a few ideas I’ve learned along the way that might help you plan for the big day.

 As you’re fleshing out your wedding-day schedule, ask your hair/makeup artist for an estimated time on how long this process will take, and then add at least 30 minutes as a buffer.

 Before you book your church, please be sure to ask whether photography is allowed and if there are any restrictions.
-We are happy to work with anything, but it’s important for your own peace of mind to have realistic expectations in advance.
+I’m happy to work with anything, but it’s important for your own peace of mind to have realistic expectations in advance.

 Generally, the best time for an outdoor ceremony is 2-3 hours before sunset.
 The later time ensures the sunlight falls more evenly on the skin tones (no harsh shadows), and is consistent for both the bride and groom (so you don’t have one person in the light, and the other in shadow).